We may earn money or products from the companies or links mentioned in this post.

 That is the basic kid’s road trip kit.
 You can add on to it or adapt it to fit your child.
 Now that you know what goes in it, let’s figure out the next part…

-How to Pack Your Kid’s Road Trip Kit (Storage Tips)
+How to Pack Your Kid’s Road Trip Activities and Snacks (Storage Tips)

 Getting the items is only half the battle.
 Packing the items is a big challenge.
 Especially when you have children that are still in car seats that sit in the back row of a minivan or SUV, or when you are tight on space.
 I am going to share how we pack our items, and hopefully it will spark an idea for you on packing your kit.
 Here are a few ideas for you.